ACCESS SECURITIES, LLC March 18, 2026

 How do your financial professionals make money?

-Our financial professionals are not compensated based on non-cash compensation or bonuses rather they received a commission on a per trade basis.
-Commission charges are not standard among our financial professionals.
-Our financial professionals are paid on product sales commission basis only.
-When our financial professionals recommend a private placement to a retail investor, our firm is paid by the issuer for introducing our client and recommending that they make a direct investment with the issuer.
+When our financial professionals recommend a private placement to an investor, our firm is paid by the manager or issuer for introducing our client and recommending that they make a direct investment in their private fund.

 No. Free and simple search tools are available to retail investors who visit www.Investor.gov/CRS to research our firm and financial professionals.